turkaytunc/redux-like/README.md

 # State-with-context-and-reducer

-Redux like state management example with context
+Redux like state management example with context, reducer, typescript